Fate Condensed ©2020 Evil Hat Productions, LLC.

 Most of the time an aspect is invoked, it’s a character aspect or a situation aspect.
 Sometimes you’ll invoke enemies’ character aspects against them.
 This is called a hostile invocation, and it works just like invoking any other aspect—pay a fate point and get a +2 to your roll or reroll the dice.
 There’s one small difference—when you make a hostile invocation, you give the fate point to the enemy.
 But they don’t get to use the fate point until after the scene is over.
 This payout only applies when a fate point is actually spent on a hostile invocation.
 Free invokes do not trigger a payout.

-You may spend a fate point to add an important or unlikely detail to the story based on an aspect in play.
-In cases where “aspects are always true” (page XX) suffices, you do not need to spend the fate point; paying is for when it’s a stretch.
+You may add an important or unlikely detail to the story based on an aspect in play.
+Don’t spend a fate point when “aspects are always true” (page XX) applies.
+Pay when it’s a stretch—or, table willing, when there’s no relevant aspect.

 Aspects can be compelled to complicate the situation and earn fate points.
 To compel an aspect, the GM or a player offers a fate point to the player whose character is being compelled, and tells them why an aspect is making things more difficult or complicated.
 If you refuse the compel, you must spend a fate point from your own supply and describe how your character avoids the complication.
 Yes, this means that if you don’t have any fate points, you can’t refuse a compel!